Amarilli/TexasISDs/README.md

 The project aims to analyze the impact of education funding on the success of students and schools.

-Specifically, the study will focus on the relationship between state funding in Texas Education, SAT/ACT scores, and dropout rate.
+Specifically, the study will focus on the relationship between state funding in Texas education, SAT/ACT scores, and dropout rates.

 Through statistical and visual analysis, we will determine whether higher funding leads to better outcomes or if there is a point where the impact of funding levels off.